YazeedAwad/YazeedAwad/README.md

 - 👀 I’m interested in Programming and Coding
 - 🌱 I’m currently learning Python (py)
 - 💞️ I’m looking to collaborate with talented people
-- 📫 How to reach me yazeedawad009@gmail.com
+- 📫 How to reach me Discord: Yazeed#4692

 <!---
 YazeedAwad/YazeedAwad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.